Ohmi02/Fed2/README.md

 - **fedmap move {x-coordinate} {y-coordinate}** - moves the room to the specified coordinates
 - **fedmap reset room** - resets the room to its default name, color, symbols, and coordinates
 - **fedmap reset exits** - resets the room's exits to whatever the game is showing right now
+- **fedmap reset zoom** - resets the area zoom to default
 - **fedmap delete area** - wipes the current map, for when you want to start over completely
 - **fedmap grid {on/off}** - toggles mapper's grid mode, smushing rooms together and hiding the exit lines
 - **fedmap help** - lists all the aliases
+## Change Log
+- *fed2mapper v1.2*:
+  + adjusted the default zoom to be closer
+  + added an alias to reset zoom to the default
+  + changed the default color for jump points to blue